 Lighting Requirements For Growing An Areca Palm Indoors

 One of the most important factors in tending to your Areca Palm is to give it the proper amount of light.
-Areca Palms tend to do best with indirect sunlight that comes through a west or south facing window.
+Areca Palms tend to do best with bright, indirect sunlight.

 If the plant gets too much direct sunlight, it may turn a yellowish green in color.
 Try putting it in a different window or location if this happens.